JonYarber/zip_code_mapping/README.md

 #### Generate a list of every possible zip code combination (100,000)

-I can’t say For this solution, we will utilize the [tidygeocoder](https://jessecambon.github.io/tidygeocoder/) package, which I cannot recommend highly enough.
+For this solution, we will utilize the [tidygeocoder](https://jessecambon.github.io/tidygeocoder/) package, which I cannot recommend highly enough.
 It provides access to several geocoders without requiring an API key.
-For my final results, I used three different geocoders, but the one that yielded the best outcomes was the ArcGIS geocoder.
+I was able to use three different geocoders to obtain my final results, but the one that yielded the best outcomes and for which I’ll be providin an example was the ArcGIS geocoder.

 Each geocoder has specific formatting requirements for addresses to accurately determine latitude and longitude.
-The ArcGIS geocoder, for instance, preferred the inclusion of “US” in the street address and necessitated that the <code>country</code> parameter be specified.
+The ArcGIS geocoder, for instance, preferred the inclusion of “US” in the street address whereas the Nominatim geocoder necessitated that the <code>country</code>
+parameter be specified.
 As a result, when constructing the dataframe, I appended “, US” to the zip code and included a country column.

 ``` r
 suppressPackageStartupMessages(library(tidyverse))